 Photographer in Reno, Nevada

-Bob's interests vary widely--as well as wildly--and include nearly everything with the exception of sports (drag- and air-racing are okay though); screeching babies (they're like fingernails on a blackboard); television (the plug-in-drug); mindless commercial pop culture [fill in the blank] (it kills brain cells faster than moonshine); and Brussels sprouts (they look tasty, but aren't).
+Bob's interests vary widely--as well as wildly--and include nearly everything with the exception of: Sports (drag- and air-racing are okay though); screeching babies (they're like fingernails on a blackboard); television (the plug-in-drug); mindless commercial pop culture [fill in the blank] (it kills brain cells faster than moonshine); and Brussels sprouts (they look tasty, but aren't).

-When Bob isn't netcasting on the Plug In America Show or Hacker Public Radio you can find him on Twitter, Facebook, or Google+.
-Or if he's outside--his preferred environment--he might be found hiking in the Sierra Nevada backcountry or the high desert Basin and Ranges of his home state of Nevada shooting photographs.
+Bob tries to spend most of his time in the Big Outdoors--his preferred environment--where he might be found hiking in the Sierra Nevada backcountry or the high desert Basin and Ranges of his home state of Nevada shooting photographs.
 Can't find him there?
 Then look in his machine shop or in his garden creating real wealth (food) unlike the societal-leeches who infest Wall Street.
 Or Bob might be playing with Schrödinger "Ding" the super-symmetric, super-positioned, quantum string theory kitty.
 (Well, Ding plays when he isn't working on his Grand Unified Theory equations.)

 Bob likes desert, sun, rocks, sagebrush, and sky.
 Like the author Edward Abbey wrote (1977): "Enter at your own risk.
 Carry water.
 Avoid the noonday sun.
 Try to ignore the vultures.
 Pray frequently."